Trait AsBindGroup

 Source

-fn unprepared_bind_group( &self, layout: &BindGroupLayout, render_device: &RenderDevice, param: &mut SystemParamItem<'_, '_, Self::Param>, ) -> Result<UnpreparedBindGroup<Self::Data>, AsBindGroupError>
+fn unprepared_bind_group( &self, layout: &BindGroupLayout, render_device: &RenderDevice, param: &mut SystemParamItem<'_, '_, Self::Param>, force_no_bindless: bool, ) -> Result<UnpreparedBindGroup<Self::Data>, AsBindGroupError>

-Returns a vec of (binding index, OwnedBindingResource).
-In cases where OwnedBindingResource is not available (as for bindless texture arrays currently), an implementor may define as_bind_group directly.
-This may prevent certain features from working correctly.
+In cases where OwnedBindingResource is not available (as for bindless texture arrays currently), an implementor may return AsBindGroupError::CreateBindGroupDirectly from this function and instead define as_bind_group directly.
+This may prevent certain features, such as bindless mode, from working correctly.

 Source

-fn bind_group_layout_entries( render_device: &RenderDevice, ) -> Vec<BindGroupLayoutEntry>
+fn bind_group_layout_entries( render_device: &RenderDevice, force_no_bindless: bool, ) -> Vec<BindGroupLayoutEntry>

 where Self: Sized,

-Returns a vec of bind group layout entries
+Returns a vec of bind group layout entries.

 Provided Methods§